TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Introduction/Index.rst

 About this document
 ^^^^^^^^^^^^^^^^^^^

-This manual gives you an introduction on how to install or upgrade your TYPO3 CMS installation.
+This manual provides instructions on how to install and also upgrade an existing TYPO3 CMS installation.

-The "Installation" section is aimed at beginners who want to get a fresh TYPO3 CMS website up and running.
-The "Update" section targets those who already have a running website and want to migrate it to a newer version of TYPO3 CMS.
+The "Installation" section is aimed at beginners who want to set up a new installation of TYPO3 CMS.
+The "Update" section targets those who already have a running website and wish to upgrade it to a newer version of TYPO3 CMS.

-You *must* go through the steps in the section "Quick Installation" in order to get your TYPO3 installation up and running.
-During or after that, you have the option go through the section "In-Depth Installation" to configure TYPO3 in more detail.
+It is recommended that you follow each of the steps in the "Quick Installation" section in order to ensure that your installation is completed correctly.
+After this point you may wish to take a closer a look at the "In-Depth Installation" section to find out how to further configure and customize your installation of TYPO3.

 .. _what-s-new: